Information for New Members

 Legal Arrangements

-The Third Age Trust provides us with insurance policies to cover Public and Products Liability, Money Cover, All Risks Equipment Insurance, Home Contents Cover, Charity Indemnity Insurance and Tour Operator’s Liability.
-An overview of these and helpful FAQs is available on their website or from a Committee member, to help you establish what cover is provided for you attending or running groups.
-In the event of an incident, an Incident Report must be completed (click here for a copy) and then sent to the Treasurer treasurer@tonbridgeu3a.uk.
+The Third Age Trust provides us with insurance policies to cover Public and Products Liability, Money Cover, Cyber Cover, All Risks Equipment Insurance, All Risks Home Contents Cover, Charity Trustees Management Liability, and Tour Operators’ Insurance.
+An overview of these arrangements and helpful FAQs are available on the national u3a website or from a Committee member, to help you establish what cover is provided for you attending or running groups.

 Joining Groups & Setting Up New Groups